google/clif/clif/python/primer.md

 We will talk about the general syntax of a class declaration in a later section.

-NOTE: A Clif declaration wrapping a C++ final class should be decorated with `@final.`
+NOTE: A CLIF declaration wrapping a C++ final class should be decorated with `@final.`

 ### Fields {#fields}